Many of us often wonder about edible plants in nature. What plants can you eat and which ones should you stay away from?

 You’ve probably heard of poison ivy, but not everyone has encountered it.
 Poison ivy is an Asian and North American flowering plant which has a pretty good reputation for causing itching, irritation and allergic rashes when touching it.

 The rash is caused by urushiol which is a clear liquid in the plant’s sap.
-Poison ivy is actually eaten by many animals, including birds, however, to humans it’s simply seen as a weed.
+Poison ivy is actually eaten by many animals, including birds.
+However, to humans it’s simply seen as a weed.
+Most people are allergic to poison ivy, so it’s safer not to eat it.

 Why would you want to eat poison ivy?

 In case of an emergency where you have no food, being able to eat the vegetation around you will come in need for your survival.
-Though poison ivy is known as an allergen, it is possible to eat it, you simply have to know how to.
+Poison ivy is known as an allergen and even though it is possible to eat it, it is recommended not to do so as it can have severe or even fatal consequences.

 How to identify poison ivy